ThierryAalitech/art-gallery-website/README.md

 # ArtGalleryWebsite Project
-HTML &amp; CSS Portfolio Project
+HTML &amp; CSS Portfolio Project 📂
-This is an AmaliTech Ghana graduate trainee program assignment.

 ![Design Template](./assets/preview.jpg)

 ## Overview
+- This is an AmaliTech Ghana graduate trainee program assignment.
-art-gallery-website is a 2-page web design project built with **HTML** and **CSS**.
-The design is built to be responsive.
+- art-gallery-website is a 2-page responsive website built with **HTML** and **CSS**.

-## Requirements

-## Run project
+## Run
--The website has been hosted and deployed via [Netlify](https://www.netlify.com).
+- The website resources is hosted and deployed via [Netlify](https://www.netlify.com).

--Open this link [Modern Art Gallery](https://art-gallery-web.netlify.app/index.html) to view it in your browser.
+- Open this link [Modern Art Gallery](https://art-gallery-web.netlify.app/index.html) to view it in your browser.

+## Team Members
+- Thierry
+- Moses

->: Feel free to contribute and improve!
+>: Feel free to contribute and Happy Coding 🖥️🌍 !